Why do we need evidence-based medicine?

 For example, you often hear stories of people who have survived cancer because they went on strict diets.
 However, you are less likely to hear about people who went on strict diets and died.
 They are not around to tell their stories.
 It can be hard to follow a strict diet if you have cancer and find eating difficult.
 It may keep you from enjoying your life.
 You should think carefully before you start a diet that is difficult and unpleasant to follow, and do it only if research shows that you will get some real benefits from it.

 However, you can still learn a lot from one person's experience of treatment.
 Research studies do not always look at the things that matter to you.
 What friends and neighbors and other people with your condition say is important.
 But you shouldn't use this information on its own when you make decisions about treatment.

 What your doctor says

-Ideally, your doctor's treatment recommendations will be based on the most reliable research available.
-But it's tough for busy health professionals to keep up to date with advances in medical knowledge.
-A 1992 study found that a doctor would have to read 17 articles in medical journals every day of the year to keep up with new information in their area of medicine.
-This number could be even higher today.
+Ideally, your doctor's treatment recommendations will be based on the most reliable research available (often this would be large clinical trials).
+But it's tough for busy health professionals to keep up to date with advances in medical knowledge and the very large amount of published studies.

 What the media say

 Every day there are stories in newspapers or on television about the latest discoveries in health care.
 One day you may hear that drinking alcohol can lower your chance of heart disease.
 The next day you may hear that it can increase your risk of breast cancer.
 What should you do?

 The media often report on the results of just one study.
 There may have been other studies that had different results, and the reporter may not know about these.
 Usually, any one study just adds a brick into a growing wall of evidence.
 The results of one study cannot tell you the whole story.
 It is only after other groups of researchers repeat the study and find the same results that answers become reliable.